MESAHub/mesa/docs/source/eos/overview.rst

 The PC EOS |PC| is a fully-ionized electron-ion plasma EOS.
-It includes a detailed treatment of Coulomb interactions and so is prefered once the Coulomb coupling paramter becomes significant.
+It includes a detailed treatment of Coulomb interactions and so is preferred once the Coulomb coupling parameter becomes significant.
 It includes the phase transition associated with ion crystallization.
 The composition is accounted for by including all isotopes with mass fractions above a specified minimum.